Guides & best practices

 Testimonials allow potential leads to see that other real people are users, satisfied customers, and were once peers with similar pain points.
 Consider highlighting reviews, featuring influencers, or including videos of what you offer in action on your lead generation page.

-Cledara, a finance tool to help businesses manage and keep track of their SaaS spend, takes a bold approach to this landing page best practice and it works wonders.
-The team at Cledara focus on only social proof on their sign-up page to help nudge users into their product.
-Take a look:
+Cledara, the all-in-one SaaS management platform for spend and risk, takes a bold approach to social proof and it works wonders.
+The team at Cledara focuses on only social proof on their sign-up page to help nudge users into their product.

 How can you combat the dreaded load wheel?